 It goes without saying that the Klamath Basin is a premier fishing area.
 Trophy trout exceeding 10-12 pounds migrate every year between Upper Klamath Lake and the frigid waters rising from Crater Lake.
 This is paradise for a fly-fisherman.
 Largemouth bass, perch, crappie and catfish lurk in the warmer waters of the many small lakes in the region.
 Also, the Basin is a magnet for water fowl hunters.
-We can make arrangements with local guides and outfitters for you.
+We can help you make arrangements with local guides and outfitters.
 All this being said, below are just a few more recreational activities to be found in the area.

 Now that you are here, what is there to do?